+Associate Professor Bonnie Wheeler, Director

+Degree Requirements

 Students must earn 30 credit hours, with the following requirements:

 - 1. Twenty-four credit hours to be taken in graduate-level courses and seminars, to be distributed in at least three broad subject areas in medieval studies: a) history, b) literature, and c) music and visual arts.
 No more than 12 credit hours and no less than three credit hours may be applied in each area.
-Students are encouraged to take courses in philosophy, religious studies and church history when available. - Three credit hours in nonmedieval courses may be taken in the student's major disciplinary area of concentration with approval of the director of medieval studies. - 3.
-Competence, demonstrated by examination, in intermediate Latin and one other world or medieval language. - 4.
-A thesis carrying six credit hours of credit linking materials and methods of more than one discipline, to be guided by a committee of the director of Medieval Studies and professors from the two major subject areas covered by the thesis.
+Students are encouraged to take courses in philosophy, religious studies and church history when available.

+- 2. Three credit hours in nonmedieval courses may be taken in the student's major disciplinary area of concentration with approval of the director of medieval studies.

+- 3. Competence, demonstrated by examination, in intermediate Latin and one other world or medieval language.

+- 4. A thesis carrying six credit hours of credit linking materials and methods of more than one discipline, to be guided by a committee of the director of Medieval Studies and professors from the two major subject areas covered by the thesis.

-Curriculum.
+Curriculum

 Competence in intermediate Latin and one other world or medieval language must be demonstrated by examination.
 The Dallas Medieval Consortium makes it possible for SMU students to enroll in regularly offered advanced Latin courses at the University of Dallas.

-A model program for a student interested particularly in historical discourse might include HIST 5364, 5370, 6385 and 5378.
-In addition, the student might take ENGL 6324, ARHS 6327, 6329 and HX 8321.
-A student primarily interested in literary discourse might take ENGL 6320, 6321, 6322; HIST 5364, 6352; ARHS 6322, 6324; and HX 8321.
-A student primarily interested in the visual arts might put together a very coherent program using ARHS 6322, 6324, 6325, 6320 in combination with HIST 6350, 5364; ENGL 6320; and HX 8308.
-Regularly offered courses include the following:
+Historical Discourse

+A model program for a student interested particularly in historical discourse might include:

+- HIST 5364 The City of God in Its Milieu

+- HIST 5370 Seminar in French History

+- HIST 5378 Medieval Renaissances

+- HIST 6385 Problems in British History

+Additional Courses

+In addition, the student might take: